 Jack Webb and his fellow radio on-air partner, actor Barton Yarborough as Sergeant Benjamin “Ben” Romero”, kicked off the Dragnet TV series.
 Barton Yarborough died unexpectedly of a heart attack on December 19, 1951 – just 3 days after the first television episode of Dragnet was released, and the day after he had completed filming the second episode of the series.

 Eventually a new regular partner, Officer Frank Smith (actor Ben Alexander), was found for Joe Friday.
 Below, “The Big Grandma” episode of Dragnet featuring Jack Webb and Ben Alexander.

-Dragnet spawned 3 movies (1954, 1966, and 1987) and two remake series (1989-1990; 2003); the 1954 and 1966 movies starred Jack Webb, and the 1987 movie was a comedy starring Dan Aykroyd.
+This classic television series spawned 3 movies (1954, 1966, and 1987) and two remake series (1989-1990; 2003).
+The 1954 and 1966 Dragnet movies starred Jack Webb, while the 1987 film was a comedy starring Dan Aykroyd.

 Dragnet went off the air in August 1959, but was relaunched and ran from 1967-1970, still with Jack Webb as Joe Friday.
-Jack Webb was working on scripts for a Dragnet revival series when he died from a heart attack in December 1982, and the series was scrapped.
-The LAPD retired Jack Webb’s badge #714 after Webb’s death, and the LAPD provided an honour guard at his funeral.
+Jack Webb was working on scripts for a Dragnet revival series when he died of a heart attack in December 1982, and the series was scrapped.
+The LAPD retired Jack Webb’s badge #714 after Webb’s death, and the LAPD provided an honor guard at his funeral.

 Webb was married 4 times and had 2 daughters.
 In addition to Dragnet, he created the popular baby boomer TV series Adam-12 and Emergency!

 Note: This article was first published in 2016.
 It has been updated with new / additional content.